kefaslungu/resourceMonitor/readme.md

 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
 * When announcing processor architecture information, "x86" and "AMD64" refer to 32-bit and 64-bit (x64) Intel and AMD processors, respectively.
 * Installing the add-on on Windows 10/11 LTSC is not supported.

+## Version 26.06

+* Added an unassigned command to announce GPU (graphics processing unit) information (contributed by kevinderome).

 ## Version 26.05